GMI News Editor

 Previous ride: 1998 Subaru Legacy Wagon AWD 2.2L 5sp manual, 225K miles

-Next ride: Maybe a 2017 Cruze hatch, with manual tranny of course
+Next ride: Maybe a 2018 Cruze hatch, manual tranny, no Start/Stop yay!

 Cars I learned to drive in: 1972 Plymouth Scamp, 225ci Slant 6 -- 1972 Chevy Townsman station wagon, 350ci V8 -- 1970 AMC Gremlin 3sp manual with Hurst shifter, 232ci I6